The online Comment window has expired

 • Default_avatar

-Catherine de Heer about 4 years ago
+Catherine de Heer over 4 years ago

 In 2013 I managed to buy a property in Golden Gate, after a yearlong, grueling search.
 I was able to do this—and stay in Oakland after 25 years renting—because of its backyard cottage.
 I share the yard and utility bills with my tenants, and anyone in the yard can enter my back door, so having a tenant I trust is essential.
 Living here is much like having a housemate.
 I would have preferred to buy a single-family home, but I couldn't afford it.